 How to Get the Supplements You Need

 It’s important to consult with your doctor on which vitamins are right for you.
 But a multivitamin is a great place to start to restore and maintain micronutrient levels.
-Also, majority of vitamin deficiencies are from either vitamin D or K2 because they are harder to get through our food says Biostation.
-Both are very important for optimal body function.

 There are 13 essential vitamins, all of which have different jobs and function to help your body grow and work the way it’s supposed to reports National Institute of Aging.